 Interestingly, science says that these impulses are exactly the opposite of what they appear.
 They do not stem from a desire to die or hurt.
 Rather, they represent an affirmation of our will to live.
 In brief, l’appel du vide, which sporadically occurs for about half the population, scares us into being more cautious.

 La douleur exquise

-Flâner is the art of wandering a city’s streets with no goal or final destination but for the pleasure of soaking up the ambience, turning pedestrians into flâneurs (or for a woman, flâneuse), a word you will see in the works of French poet Charles Pierre Baudelaire when describing Paris.
+Flâner is the art of wandering a city’s streets with no goal or final destination, simply for the pleasure of soaking up the atmosphere.
+Enjoying the moment for what it is, without any other goal in mind, is ingrained in French culture.